 The FA Boss was caught on the latest investigative masterpiece bragging to some supposed investors about how he could help them to induce officials of the ruling government including the president with money to secure contracts in the country.

-Speaking to Starr News after watching the premier of the investigative piece Mr. Mornah contends that the call for the resignation of Mr. Nyantakyi is misplaced.
+Speaking to Starr News after watching the premiere of the investigative piece Mr. Mornah contends that the call for the resignation of Mr. Nyantakyi is misplaced.

 The GFA president, according to him has nothing to do with the rot unearthed regarding the game in the country.